OC woman arrested for attacking McDonald's manager over ketchup

 She is accused of kicking, punching and choking a manager at the fast-food restaurant in the 1500 block of North Bristol Street.

-A $15,000 assault warrant was issued for Gallo, who was arrested at her home without incident, police said.
+An assault warrant was issued for Gallo, who was arrested by detectives at her home without incident, police said.
+She was booked and her bail was set at $15,000.